carlluck/rsqsim-analysis/catalogs/rundir2585_1myr/README.md

 ### Slip Along Rupture (Dsr) Plots
 *[(top)](#bruce-2585-1myr)*

 These plots show the slip along rupture distiribution, noted D<sub>SR</sub> in UCERF3.
-First we compute average slip on each mapped subsection, then plot that slip along strike of the rupture, normalized by the maximum slip across all subsections in that rupture.
-We do this for single-fault events which can span multiple segments, e.g. SAF Mojave and San Bernardino, and also separately for each junction in multi-fault events.
+First we compute average slip on each mapped subsection at mid-seismogenic depth (using the *Full Slipped Length* algorithm), then plot that slip along strike, normalized by the maximum slip across all subsections in that rupture.
+We do this for single-fault events, which can span multiple segments (e.g. SAF Mojave and San Bernardino), and also separately for each junction in multi-fault events.
 We only consider ruptures where at least 2 subsections participated (2 on each side of the jump for multi-fault ruptures).

 #### Single-Fault Slip Along Rupture